For best experience please turn on javascript and use a modern browser!

 Registration

-‘Bijvak’ students can register until two weeks prior to the start of the course, by completing the online registration form
+‘Bijvak’ students and contract students can register from 2 December 2024 until one week prior to the start of the course, by completing the online registration form.

 If you have any trouble while registering, please contact us at keuzeonderwijs-iis@uva.nl.